-Give Life to the Community AND Save on Your Trip to the Fair!
+Give Life to the Community & Save on Your Trip to the Fair!

 “Blood is something that cannot be manufactured…it must be given, which is why blood drives like this are so critical,” said Ersilia R. Lacaze, Director Marketing & Community Development, Central California Blood Center.
 “It helps us continue to build awareness of the importance of donating to encourage new and returning donors to come out, helping us meet the need of Valley hospitals so they can continue to save lives.
 We never think blood won’t be there when we need it, but the truth is if we don’t have donors, we don’t have blood.”